Aboudoc/AU-proxies/README.md

 # Proxy V2 contract

 The storage values are inside of the proxy.
 This is where the delegatecall comes in.
-No data migration needed in case of ugrading to logic2
+No data migration needed in case of ugrading to logic2.
+For more details, check for [Transparent Proxy Patter](https://blog.openzeppelin.com/the-transparent-proxy-pattern/)

 # Generic Proxy contract